President and Founder, Trucks For Change Network Inc.

 As a member of the OTA, Scott has participated on all the Association’s set committees and currently serves as the Vice-Chairman of the Association.
 He is a Board Member of the Canadian Trucking Alliance and The OTA Education Foundation.
 Scott holds an engineering degree from Queen’s and a McMaster MBA.
 Scott and Pam continue to live in Oakville, where they raised their three children Ryan, Megan and Erin.

-Natalie is a member of the Board of Directors and Executive Board of the OTA.
-Natalie is a graduate of the Université de Besançon, France with a BA Economics.
-Natalie lives in Ottawa with her husband Gord and her two sons Jacob and Nicholas.
+Active in the trucking industry, Natalie is a member of the Board at the OTA, as well as sitting on the Women with Drive National Advisory Committee.
+She is a graduate of the Université de Besançon, France, and lives in Ottawa with her husband Gord and lab-mix Jazz.

 Vice President Finance and Administration, MacKinnon Transport